jkru3/digital-garden/content/navbar/nuggets of wisdom.md

   - navbar
   - personal
 ---
-this is a collection of wise words I have heard or read, or quotes I've thought of myself.
+this is a collection of wise words i have heard or read, or quotes i've thought of myself.
 I've categorized quotes by what they pertain to to make this page easier to maintain.
-Authors are not always credited, because a lot of things are just a subconscious paraphrase of other things I've heard.
-If it isn't attributed to anyone, I *may* have put the words together, but I don't claim it as my own
+Authors are not always credited, because a lot of things are just a subconscious paraphrase of other things i've heard.
+If it isn't attributed to anyone, i *may* have put the words together, but i don't claim it as my own

 more organized collections of personal wisdom are under
 - [[humanity++]]
 - [[life lessons]]
 - [[parenting]]
-# surviving
+# #creation
+## learning
+- viewing yourself as too old to learn something is a toxic paradigm
+- the more you learn, the more you will realize how much you’ve missed out on from ignorance
+- why read boring books about magic when you can read great books that are magic?
+## writing
+- it’s unwise to write from the perspective of how things should be, and rather, write from the perspective of how things feel.
+This allows you to build upon the truth within you that is always developing.
+Readers can better connect with the characters and deduce their own truths from the stories you weave in their place
+- you can’t write about anything good until you understand your own reaction to what you are writing about
+- being a good story teller is all about knowing what information is too broad, too personal, or not clear
+## technology
+- complexity is inversely proportional to number of lines of code
+## the creative process
+- a poet is always trying to describe what cannot be said — Alan Watts
+- no piece of art is ever done, it’s just abandoned — John Tyler (a friend)
+- be the fan that isn't getting quite what you are looking for
+- don’t try to create and analyze at the same time.
+They are different processes
+- maintain a distinct private and public body of work
+- over-planning sucks the life out of the creative process
-## driving
+## creative motivation
-- Every moment you are driving you are having a conversation with the outside world.
-Being a good driver is about your ability to keep that conversation going
-- driving angry is just as dangerous as driving drunk or tired
+- God sent me on earth.
+God sent me to do something, and nobody can stop me.
+If God wants to stop me, then I stop.
+Man never can — Bob Marley
+- the future belongs to those who believe in the beauty of their dreams — Eleanor Roosevelt
+- the day you plant the seed is not the day you eat the fruit — Paulo Coelho
+- You might know what happens next but you don’t know what happens after that and that’s ok, because you’re a grown up, and you will figure it out — Niel Gaiman
+- You don't have to force yourself to not sleep in.
+Just always think of sleeping in from the context if the things that are important
+- We give up greatness in deference to comfort
+- I’m too tired to sleep
+# #survival
 ## survival
 - the apocalypse is fun if you have the guns
 - keep poverty at arms length